 Management (of an ecosystem) a broad categorisation that can include maintenanceand and repair of ecosystems (including restoration).

-Mandatory restoration restoration that is required (mandated) by government, court of law or statutory authority.
+Mandatory restoration required (mandated) by government, court of law or statutory authority.

-Non-mandatory restoration restoration that is voluntary rather than required (mandated) by a government, regulatory authority or court of law.
+Non-mandatory restoration voluntary rather than required (mandated) by a government, regulatory authority or court of law.

 Over utilisation any form of harvesting or exploitation of an ecosystem beyond its capacity to regenerate those resources (including over-fishing, over-clearing, over-grazing, over-burning etc.).